swannodette/baduk/_posts/2016-09-06-ayd-round-one.markdown

 Open but it's long enough to prevent purely impulsive moves that are impossible to recall the rationale for later.

-Again I'm what I'm really looking forward to is In-seong's criticisms on Thursday.
-Winning is nice but improving is much better.
+Again what I'm really looking forward to is In-seong's criticisms on Thursday.
+Winning is nice but improving is better.